renalreg/nhsbt_import/README.md

 ```

 ## Usage
 There are two modes for running the script.
-You can run the script without committing any changes to the data base by running the following command, pointing at the directory you created
+You can run the script without committing any changes to the database by running the following command, pointing at the directory you created

 ```sh
 poetry run import.py -d /path/to/the/directory